zcrayman/tut-data/2/README.md

 Run this test, it will fail, as the mapping is not as expected, the collection being used is wrong, and the indexes are not being fully created
 We can now move onto altering our domain class to ensure it persists correctly.

-Open `com.yummynoodlebar.persistence.domain.MenuItem`.

-Add the annotations @Document, @Id and @Indexed to bring the domain into line with the test expectations.
+Open `com.yummynoodlebar.persistence.domain.MenuItem`, and add the annotations @Document, @Id and @Indexed to bring the domain into line with the test expectations.

 `src/main/java/com/yummynoodlebar/persistence/domain/MenuItem.java`
 ```java